grantlopresti/cs308-parser-parser/README.md

 and interfaces, wrote exceptions to improve error handling, implemented and designed and multiple turtles.

 Grant LoPresti:
 * Created the front-end design and implementation of the GUI in the SLogo program.
-(Add more here)
+Worked to add splash screen, main screen with CSS implementation, tabs, a tab factory, multiple turtle visualization, movable/changeable tabs, color pickers, a dark mode, and the framework for items that were inevitably and unfortunately not implemented, such as line color and turtle activation.

 ### Resources Used